Vishal-sudo31/Number-theory-programs/README.md

 # Python_Program
-Number theory concepts has been implemented in python programs
+Number theory concepts has been implemented in python programs.
+These programs not only contains the final results of the entered input but also the steps are also will be displayed..
+To put it in simple terms these programs' output will be similar to your class notes...
+Just as how we work out a problem in out notebook . :)